aws-lite/aws-lite.org/app/docs/request-response.md

   - Response header names + values
 - **`payload` (object, string, null)**
   - Response payload; as a convenience, JSON and XML-encoded responses are automatically parsed
+    - Due to how XML is interpreted and parsed, `aws-lite` will always convert `true` and `false` strings to boolean values, and interpret ISO 8601-like strings into date values
   - Responses without an HTTP body return a `null` payload

 AWS errors can take many shapes depending on the service API in question.
 When a request fails, `aws-lite` will throw a normal error (with a `message`, stack trace + line numbers, etc.), and where possible will include the following additional properties: